olivejun/88x2bu/README.md

 Note: You will need to repeat the above from "$ make" on down if the kernal is upgraded.
 To avoid having to manually recompile after kernel upgrades, see DKMS below.

 ### DKMS
 This driver can be installed using [DKMS].
-This is a system which will automatically recompile and install a kernel module when a new kernel gets installed or updated.
+This is a system which will automatically recompile and install a kernel module when a new kernel is installed.
 To make use of DKMS, install the `dkms` package, which on Debian (based) systems such as Ubuntu and Linux Mint is done like this:
 ```
 $ sudo apt-get install dkms
 ```